alexeyknorre/PyVK/README.md

 Script for downloading and parsing public userdata from VK.com.
 Make sure you have created your own application ID and access token before usage.

-Alexey Knorre, 13.02.2016
-V.2
+V.3, 5.3.2016
 ## Features

-- cooldown for API access, profiles are queried in chunks
+- profiles are queried in chunks
+- repeat query in case of SSL fail
 - dicts inside lists are unzipped in flat mode
+- retrieve friends count, though very slowly

 ## External dependencies
 vkontakte (installing in cmd: "pip install vkontakte".
 Make sure you are using Anaconda Python distribution, otherwise pip may not be working.)